Eddykasp/polygon-generator/README.md

 ```
 poly = polygon.polygon(polygon.coordinates(5,2,20));
 ```
-### transform
+### translate
 ```
-poly.transform(vector);
+poly.translate(vector);
 ```
-Transform shifts a polygon along a vector.
+Translate shifts a polygon along a vector.
 The vector needs to be an object with a field `x` and `y`, which should both be numbers.

 ### rotate
 ```